msd1shka/Delta-Time/CONTRIBUTING.md

 - What you did, step by step
 - What you expected to happen
 - What actually happened
-- Your OS and how you're running XTime (from source, packaged build, etc.)
+- Your OS and how you're running Delta-Time (from source, packaged build, etc.)
-- Logs, if you have them and they don't contain anything you don't want public (XTime doesn't scrub logs automatically yet)
+- Logs, if you have them and they don't contain anything you don't want public (Delta-Time doesn't scrub logs automatically yet)

 If the bug touches encryption, identity verification, or key handling, please label it `security` so it gets looked at first.